-In AY 2018-2019, 93% (13 out of 14) of candidates were rated "Meets Expectations" or "Target" by scoring at least a "2" on each area of the rubric.
-The mean score was 2.82, with n = 17.
-The areas where candidates missed points fell into these categories: adjusts lessons when appropriate and stimulates and encourages higher order thinking at the appropriate developmental levels.
+In AC 2019-2020, the target was 100% of candidates score at least a 2 out 3 on the evaluation instrument.
+In AC 2019-2020, data show that 50% of candidates met target and scored at least a "2" on each area of the rubric.
+Candidates' mean score was 1.88, with n = 22.
+The areas where candidates missed points fell into these categories: using questioning and discussion techniques, adjusts lessons when appropriate and stimulates and encourages higher order thinking at the appropriate developmental levels.
 One candidate scored a 1 out of 3 in 40 out of 50 categories assessed.
-Although the number of candidates scoring "Meets Expectations" or "Target" on the rubric decreased from 2017-2018 (100%) to 2018-19 (93%), the evidence supports student learning and program faculty will to use videos and more detailed explanations in course work to provide learner support in the areas where candidates missed points which were the same areas (Demonstrating Knowledge of Resources and Managing Student Behavior) as in the previous iteration.
+Although the number of candidates scoring "Meets Expectations" or "Target" on the rubric decreased from AC 2018-2019 (93%) to AC 2019-20 (50%), the evidence supports student learning and program faculty will to use videos and more detailed explanations in course work to provide learner support in the areas where candidates missed points which were the same areas (Demonstrating Knowledge of Resources and Managing Student Behavior) as in the previous iteration.
 Even though the number of students scoring at target decreased last year, the results are evidence of improvement in the desired direction of the SLO.
 The results continue to provide evidence of student growth because program faculty has focused on instructional planning, curriculum and assessment.
-Because the assessment and rubric are tied to InTASC standards, state standards, and Louisiana teacher competencies, candidates' artifacts demonstrated student learning via mastery of state and content standards.
+Because the assessment and rubric are tied to

+InTASC standards, state standards, and Louisiana teacher competencies, candidates' artifacts demonstrated student learning via mastery of state and content standards.